singaround/songbook/songs/Lowlands.md

 chorus-line:
 song-line:
 tune-link:
 description: Here are two versions of lowlands.
 Version one has a female lover, version two a male lover.
-It should also be noted that in some versions, the last chorus line will add an extra few words: Lowlands, sweet lowlands away.
+It should also be noted that in some versions, the last chorus line will add an extra few words\: Lowlands, sweet lowlands away.
 If you plan to sing this version, just make sure we're clued in before you kick off.
 date:
 ---
 (Version 1)